GJZwiers/regexpress/README.md

     ]
 }
 ```
-Regexpress allows you to use placeholders as well to use common values in multiple regex patterns, by using the "~~placeholder~~" syntax:
+Regexpress allows you to use placeholders as well to use common values in multiple regex patterns, by using double tilde (~) syntax:
 ```javascript
 {
     "commonly_used_values": [